malaikabilall/jan01/README.md

 # jan01
- my promise and try catch assignment on typescript✨
+ my fetch and try catch assignment on typescript✨